aaronshaver/dig-deep-descent/roadmap.md

 * testing: be sure to do a none matcher for rock/mineral rarity unit tests
 * feature: minerals are hidden until scanner reveals them
+* tweak: reduce light even further: 1.5 -> 0.5 and so on
+* tweak: have a 0.01 chance for "faded out"/phased out minerals just so it looks a bit more natural
 * bump the version number in index.html

 # 0.3 - sell minerals and buy upgrades